Explore

 ])

-You can chain multiple links in one tx too.
+You can specify multiple ids in one link as well:

 tx.todos[workoutId].update({ title: 'Go on a run' }),